Kyū-Iwasaki-tei Garden: Buildings

 Western-style residence is a two-story building constructed of wood that also has a cellar.
 The design is based on the Jacobean style of England in the 17th century, which incorporates Islamic motifs of the Renaissance.
 On the south side of the building, there is a veranda with a colonnade.
 The second-story colonnade is in the Ionian style of the Pennsylvania country house.
 The reason is that Hisaya Iwasaki had just graduated from the University of Pennsylvania.

-The house features Kin-Karaki-Kami (金唐紙) or Kin-Karaka-Washi (金唐革紙) wallpaper featuring a golden and turquoise floral decoration.
+The house features Kinkarakami (金唐紙) or Kinkarakawashi (金唐革紙) wallpaper featuring a golden and turquoise floral decoration.
 It is a Japanese type of washi paper using the technique of metal foil applied through a woodblock roll and hammered with a brush, and has the appearance of coloured leather.
 This technique was developed in Japan and exported to Europe.

 Billiards house was designed to be reminiscent of a Swiss mountain chalet, a style very rarely seen in Japan.
 This building is made completely of wood, it features log walls with carved pillars and a roof with protruding eaves, a design that shows signs of Gothic style.
 It is connected to the main residence by an underground passageway.

 Japanese-style building was integrated with the Western-style residence.
 At the time the building was completed, the total floor space amounted to 1,815 m2, making it nearly comparable in size to the Western-style building.
 There exist screens and fusuma sliding door paintings done by a well-known painter of the period, Hashimoto Gahō.
 Originally the Japanese-style residence was once made of seven different buildings and was significantly larger than the Western-style residence.

 The garden may now be little more than a lawn.
 The elements in the garden that still exist from the Edo period include some stone monuments, lanterns and a stone hand-washing basin.

 The garden is about 3 minutes' walk from Yushima Station.